Holidays and Holy Days

 We will introduce the Universalist story, in which a chapel is built to await the coming, some day, of a preacher who will speak of a loving God; at the same time, a preacher sails to America, determined never to preach again . . . until he meets the builder of the chapel.

-We will appreciate the Native American religion, its deep spirituality, and oneness with nature.
+We will explore different Native American religious beliefs, appreciating their deep spirituality and oneness with nature.

 We will celebrate the birthday of Mohammed, and learn about Islam and Islam prayer.